For those new to this website:

-Also, do you know if Corelle® Livingware™ Winter Frost White bowls and plates are non-toxic? free of heavy metals?
+Also, do you know if Corelle® Livingware™ Winter Frost White bowls and plates are non-toxic?
+Free of heavy metals?
 Thank you soooo soooo much!

 We don’t currently have a slow-cooker personally.
-[In July of 2018 we purchased an Instant Pot, however!]
+(In July of 2018 we purchased an Instant Pot, however!)

-There have been a few studies testing various crock pots and slow cookers for lead, but they are now a bit out-dated and not relevant to current products you would buy new.
+There have been a few studies testing various crock pots and slow cookers for Lead, but they are now a bit out-dated and not relevant to current products you would buy new.

-With the newer slow cookers (crock pots, etc.) with ceramic liners that are mass-manufactured for recognized brand names (Kenmore, Crock Pot, Hamilton Beach, etc.) it is very likely that they have been leach tested and that the lead I have found using an XRF instrument is a trace contaminant of the glaze or clay (in the 100 to 200 ppm range) — not an additive to the glaze or clay.
+With the newer slow cookers (crock pots, etc.) with ceramic liners that are mass-manufactured for recognized brand names (Kenmore, Crock Pot, Hamilton Beach, etc.) it is very likely they have been leach tested and that the Lead I have found using an XRF instrument is a trace contaminant of the glaze or clay (in the 100 to 200 ppm range) — not an additive to the glaze or clay.

-However I am still not comfortable cooking for my family in any ceramic vessels that contain any amount of lead, even a trace amount.
+However, I am still not comfortable cooking for my family in any ceramic vessels that contain any amount of Lead — even a trace amount.

-What we used to have (and used pretty much every day until early 2017) is an electric (plug-in) rice cooker with a stainless steel inner bowl [as opposed to the “non-stick”-coating-painted-aluminum bowls that are typically found in most commercially available rice cookers] — so food and steam only touches the stainless steel bowl or glass lid.
+What we used to have (and used pretty much every day until early 2017) is an electric (plug-in) rice cooker with a stainless steel inner bowl (as opposed to the “non-stick”-coating-painted-aluminum bowls that are typically found in most commercially available rice cookers) — so food and steam only touches the stainless steel bowl or glass lid.
 This automatically switches from “cook” mode to “warm” mode when it is done cooking.
-However we recently stopped using this as the heating element and electric cord (components which of course do not touch the food) were positive for high levels of lead, too high for my comfort level.
+However, we recently stopped using this as the heating element and electric cord (components which of course do not touch the food) were positive for high levels of Lead, too high for my comfort level.

-We also historically (before the purchase of our Instant Pot) had used high quality European-made stainless pressure cookers for rice, stews and soups.
-Whenever possible, we try to stick with stainless (and recommend others do the same) – since it’s generally one of the least toxic/ reactive options available for cooking.
+We also historically (before the purchase of our Instant Pot) had used high quality European-made stainless pressure cookers for rice, stews, and soups.
+Whenever possible, we try to stick with stainless (and recommend others do the same) since it’s generally one of the least toxic/ reactive options available for cooking.

-In recent years however we found that even several high quality stainless steel pressure cookers (sold and manufactured in the U.S., Europe and India) brought to us for testing turned out to have valves in the lid that were very high in lead; If any hardware inside a pressure cooker is high in lead it is possible (and likely) that the process of pressure cooking food in the vessel will cause lead to leach into the food!
+In recent years, however, we found that even several high quality stainless steel pressure cookers (sold and manufactured in the U.S., Europe, and India) brought to us for testing turned out to have valves in the lid that were very high in Lead; if any hardware inside a pressure cooker is high in Lead it is possible (and likely) that the process of pressure cooking food in the vessel will cause Lead to leach into the food!

-As of this moment I am no longer confident in recommending any brand as “lead-free”, as I have tested valves on lids from brands I previously found to be lead-free and later found product examples from those same brands where the valves were positive for high levels of lead.
+As of this moment, I am no longer confident in recommending any brand as “Lead-free,” since I have tested valves on lids from brands I previously found to be Lead-free and later found product examples from those same brands where the valves were positive for high levels of Lead.

 As for the Corelle® dishware, we have Corelle plates for our family.
-The ones we have are lead-free.
-Nearly all of the newer Corelle that we have tested has been completely lead-free, especially the plain white ones.
+The ones we have are Lead-free.
+Nearly all of the newer Corelle that we have tested has been completely Lead-free — especially the plain white ones.
 We try not to vouch for any product we have not specifically tested, but with plain white Corelle I don’t think you can go wrong.
-Our personal (lead-free) Corelle dishes are pictured here.
+Our personal (Lead-free) Corelle dishes are pictured here.